CPU Socket Types Explained: Socket 5 to BGA

 Several years back there was a rumor that Intel was going to sunset the LGA socket.
 Intel LGA sockets would phase out after the 4th generation Intel Haswell CPUs.
 It never came to pass, and Intel still develops CPUs for LGA sockets.

 That said, with the increase in system-on-a-chip (SoC) hardware, Intel has increased its BGA socket use.
 Similarly, ARM, Broadcom, Qualcomm, Nvidia, and other SoC manufacturers all rely heavily on BGA.

 Does CPU Socket Type Matter?

 A processor using a particular socket type will fit into any motherboard with that socket, right?
 Wrong!

-Socket types like LGA are only a category rather than a specific model.
-There are many variations of sockets built on the basic design.
+Socket types like LGA are a category, rather than a specific model.
+There are many socket variations built on the basic specification.

-AMD takes a different approach.
-It labels its sockets with broad names like AM3 or FM1.
-Compatibility is once again strictly enforced, though AMD has occasionally upgraded a socket while retaining compatibility.
-When AMD does this it will add a “+” to the socket’s name, as with AM2+ and AM3+.
+AMD takes a slightly different approach.
+It labels its sockets with broad names, like AM3 or FM1.
+Compatibility is still strictly enforced, though AMD occasionally upgrades a socket while retaining compatibility.
+You can spot an upgraded AMD socket with the “+” symbol, such as AM2+ and AM3+.

 Computer development continues to feature a socket as a core design feature.
 Most components, including the processor, are upgradable or serviceable.
 Home and business users have the opportunity to build a system to whatever specification they desire, knowing that in time, they can make improvements.

 The rise of mobile devices has seen a slight paradigm shift.
 The PC is not going extinct, far from it.
 But it is changing significantly to cope with the demands of the mobile hyper-networked world.
 The extinction of sockets could well be part of that change.
 CPU sockets add bulk and manufacturing complexity to products striving to reduce costs and size.